ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 -   ESC key closes the dialog
 -   The dialog has the a11y role `dialog`

+The role `alertdialog` should be used for most modal dialogs (since they demand the user's attention).
+When role is `alertdialog`, `aria-describedby` is also supposed to be set to reference the element containing the alert message (which would be part of the user-provided content).
+Similarly, for both `dialog` and `alertdialog` roles, `aria-labelledby` should be set to point to an element that is the title for the dialog, or else `aria-label` should provide the title directly.
+It is up to the user to set these attributes appropriately.
+We will add logic to synchronize these attributes on the `nimble-dialog` with the `dialog` element in the shadow root.

 The WAI-ARIA guidelines also state that a dialog should always have at least one focusable element, which typically is satisfied by a Close/OK/Cancel button.

 ### Globalization